expo/expo/docs/versions/unversioned/distribution/hosting-your-app.md

       └── ios-ee8206cc754d3f7aa9123b7f909d94ea.js
 ```

+## Hosting your static files

+Once you've exported your app's static files, you can host the contents on your own server.
+For example, in your `dist` output directory, an easy way to host your own files is to push the contents to Github.
+You can enable [Github Pages](https://pages.github.com/) to make your app available at a base URL like https://username.github.io/project-name.

+To host your files locally, follow the instructions below in the 'Loading QR Code/URL in Development' section on setting up a local HTTP server.

 ## Build standalone app

 In order to configure your standalone binary to pull OTA updates from your server, you’ll need to define the URL where you will host your `index.json` file.
 Pass the URL to your hosted `index.json` file to the `expo build` command.